Central Board Of Excise & Customs E-Commerce Portal: ICEGATE

-If the details of IGM is filled incorrectly, then import custom clearance documents are rejected.
+If the details of IGM are filled incorrectly, then import custom clearance documents are rejected.
 If IGM is filed incorrectly, then such details are amended with customs before filing customs clearance.

 EGM stands for Export General Manifest.
 It is the documents to be filed by carrier or shipping agents with the customs department.
-It is filed once the export takes place from the country’s port or airways.
+It is filed once the export occurs from the country’s port or airways.

 EGM contains details such as

-Customs department releases the shipping bill, based on the EGM filed by the goods shipping carrier
+The Customs department releases the ICEGATE shipping bill based on the EGM filed by the goods shipping carrier.

-Government of India allowed few banks to facilitate the e-payment process to the import and export traders.
-E-challan payments can be done for paying taxes, customs duties and other duties in import and export of the goods.
+The Government of India allowed a few banks to facilitate the e-payment process for import and export traders.
+E-challan payments can be made for paying taxes, customs duties, and other duties in the import and export of goods.

 |State Bank of India||Punjab National Bank||Bank of India|

 |Indian Bank||UCO Bank||IDBI Bank|